 Nasal Polyps Treatment

-Physicians at the Nose and Sinus Center can perform a complete fiberoptic evaluation of your nose to determine if any polyps are visible.
+Physicians at the Penn Medicine Becker ENT & Allergy Center can perform a complete fiberoptic evaluation of your nose to determine if any polyps are visible.
 If polyps are present, the physicians will discuss a wide range of treatment options with you.
 Often, taking simple medications can result in significant improvement and symptom resolution.
 Recent technology has made these treatments generally more effective, safer, and more comfortable than ever before.
 For more information on surgery for nasal polyps, see Dr. Becker’s published paper, The Surgical Management of Nasal Polyps.

 When to See a Doctor

 If you’re experiencing this condition, you should definitely see a doctor, especially if your nasal polyps symptoms last more than 10 days.
-Nasal polyps are often associated with allergies, sinus infections, asthma, chronic obstructive pulmonary disease (COPD), and other respiratory conditions.
+Nasal polyps can be associated with other conditions such as allergies, sinus infections, asthma, to name a few.

 Understanding the Underlying Causes of Nasal Polyps